EmelyanenkoK/nft-standard-draft/README.md

 # NFT Standard
 ## State
- **Draft** to not be used in production
+ **Draft** to not be used in production.
+Example collection can be seen [https://emelyanenkok.github.io/nft-standard-draft/](here).

 ## Acknowledgments
-Standard is greatly based on TonWhales (ton-nft)[https://github.com/tonwhales/ton-nft] code.
+Standard is greatly based on TonWhales [https://github.com/tonwhales/ton-nft](ton-nft) code.
 Thanks @Naltox, @ex3ndr for fruitful discussions.

 ## Architecture
 ### NFT